Pretoria Armour Regiment: Name Change

 In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
 The Pretoria Regiment became the Pretoria Armour Regiment, and have 3 years to design and implement new regimental insignia.
 Unlike others it was only a confirmation of the regiment's armoured role.

+Role

+The Pretoria Armour Regiment is a Reserve Force tank regiment of the South African Army Armoured Formation.

+In the draft South African Army Vision 2020 force design, the 2007 organograms published with Leon Engelbrecht's unpublished manuscript A Guide to the SANDF chart the unit (then titled Pretoria Regiment) together with Regiment President Steyn as a tank regiment in the Armoured Brigade (Free State) of the Mechanised Division (headquarters Wallmansthal), alongside 1 SA Tank Regiment, 1 SSB (armoured cars) and 1 SAI (mechanised infantry).